11 Times Your AirPods Are Making You Seem Rude

 If all you do with your AirPods is to leave them in your ears during the movie it might not be a huge faux pas (but then why did you buy a ticket?).
 Unfortunately, that is rarely all people do with their AirPods.
 People will often adjust the volume, skip a song, choose a podcast, or answer a call—all of which require you to turn on your phone.
 In a dark theater.
 Do not do this, Czink says.
 Nothing makes you seem like a rude jerk than playing on your phone, or heaven forbid, answering a call, during a movie, she says.

 At a restaurant

 Grabbing a quick bite at a casual eatery?
 Fine, leave your AirPods in.
 But if you’re sharing a meal in a nicer restaurant, leaving your earbuds in is a major no-no, Czink says.
 Not only does it make your dining companions feel unimportant or ignored but it makes it hard for waitstaff to take your order or giving you good service.
 “If whatever is on your phone is more important than the people you are with, maybe you shouldn’t be there,” she says.
-Check out the 15 impeccable table manners everyone should know.

 On the subway